bingcenliu/darknet/README.md

 ```

 Each line of this file refers to an object.
 There are 5 elements in the YOLO label, each separated by a space:
-1. Class ID (in the same order as in the file containing the class names)
+1. Class ID (in the same order as in the file containing the class names).
+Class 0 is `bot` in our case, class 1 is `duckie` and so on
 2. x coordinate for the center of the object in the image
 3. y coordinate for the center of the object in the image
 4. object width (normalized by the width of the image)